merkle-open/terrific-micro/README.md

 ### Render Components

 Pages are meant to be compositions of your components.
-Within your `pages`, you can render a component.
+Therefore you can render components in pages.
 The component helper gives you two options:
-You may write all the markup in your template (= basic mode).
+You can write all markup in your template (= basic mode).
 Or you let the helper write the wrapping container with different inputs (= advanced mode).

 * for basic mode use one or two parameters
-* applying three parameters enables the advanced mode
+* for advanced mode use three or more parameters

 Use the your component's name as the first parameter.
 Be aware, the component name is case-sensitive!